Rubes0801/AS91896-2.7-/README.md

 # AS91896-2.7-
 Programming Internal.
-My NZ Wildlife website will be a newer version, with better things.
+My NZ Wildlife website will be a newer version, with better things such as a more user friendly search process, include a new register page and a new login page.
+This gets the user more involved in the website and more interested in what it has to offer.

 # Getting started
 ## Preliminaries